— Level Design —

 We did paint-overs of the blockout and the vision of the hub started to solidify in both of our minds.

-The hub was loosely inspired by Firelink Shrine, one of the most iconic hubs in the souls-games, with a main rounded area featuring the central checkpoint and bonfire.
+The hub took inspiration from Firelink Shrine, with a main rounded area featuring the central checkpoint and bonfire.

 Vendors and NPCs

-I wanted this hub to be the main place where the player can level up by talking to the keeper at the bonfire.
+This hub is meant to be the main place where the player can level up at the bonfire NPC

-Finally, I added paths away from the main hub to serve as different routes the player could use to get to new areas of the game world.
+I added paths away from the main hub to serve as different routes the player could use to get around in the game world

-This made the hub feel like a central point, akin to the hubcap of a wheel, with spokes leading out to different areas, always circling back to the hub.
+This turned the hub into a central point, akin to the hubcap of a wheel, with spokes leading out to different areas, always circling back to the hub.

 With the main layout roughly blocked out, I started iterating on the shape of the keep, to make it look closer to the concept.

-A shortcut was added that looped around to the beginning of the hub, so backtracking wasn’t only way to get back to the hub.
+A shortcut was added that looped around to the beginning of the hub, so backtracking wasn’t the only way to get back to the central part of the hub.

-After I finished with the iteration, I added secondary and tertiary shapes to the blockout.
+I then added secondary and tertiary shapes to the blockout.

 I created smaller secret areas to the hub, where hidden chests could be found.

-This not only incentivizes player exploration, but also helps the player learn the layout of the area.
+This not only incentivizes player exploration, but also helps the player learn the layout of the Hub.

 I am very happy with how the hub turned out.

 Being able to discuss ideas and get feedback on the design was extremely helpful.
-I really enjoy working together with colleagues and firmly believe that a project stands and falls on how well the communication worked.
+I really enjoyed working together with Oliver.
+I firmly believe that a project stands and falls on how well the communication worked.

-I believe we would have reached the same conclusion much earlier in the process by producing quicker and rougher blockouts before we decided the type of level we wanted to do .
+With that said, I believe we would have reached the same conclusion much earlier in the process by producing quicker and rougher blockouts before we decided the type of level we wanted to do.